paisleypark3121/la2i/readme.md

 3. Create access token in HuggingFace: settings -> access tokens -> create a new token in WRITE mode

 4. Github secret: in Github repo -> settings -> secret and variables -> actions -> new repo secret create the HF_TOKEN with the value of the token configured in HuggingFace

 5. Create the .github/workflows/ directory to store your workflow files:

 - actions_onpull.yaml
 - actions_onpush.yaml

 6. set origin: git remote set-url origin https://GITHUB_USERNAME:HF_TOKEN@huggingface.co/spaces/HF_USER/HF_SPACE_NA;E

 7. git pull origin
+if we receive an error such as:
+0d39db0...eadd02d main -> origin/main (forced update)
+fatal: refusing to merge unrelated histories it is necessary to use the command: git pull origin main --allow-unrelated-histories but BEWARE: the readme.md file will be overwritten, therefore keep your copy!

+8. change again the url:
+git remote set-url origin GITHUB_URL_HERE